Gigaspaces/xap-docs/site-hugo/content/xap/12.3/admin/clustered-vs-non-clustered-proxies.markdown

 When deploying a Processing Unit(PU) configured with an embedded [Space](../dev-java/the-space-configuration.html) with a clustered SLA or when running a remote clustered space, a clustered `GigaSpace` proxy is created.

-A clustered proxy is a smart proxy that performs operations against the entire cluster when needed.<br>
+A clustered proxy is a smart proxy that performs operations against the entire cluster when needed.

-- The `write` operation will be routed based on the routing field value to the relevant partition (using the routing field hashcode to calculate the the target partition).<br>
+- The `write` operation will be routed based on the routing field value to the relevant partition (using the routing field hashcode to calculate the the target partition).
-- The `read` operation will do the same by routing the operation to the relevant partition.<br>
+- The `read` operation will do the same by routing the operation to the relevant partition.
-- The `writeMultiple` will generate an entries bucket per partition for all entries that should be placed within the same partition and perform a parallel write to all relevant partitions.<br>
+- The `writeMultiple` will generate an entries bucket per partition for all entries that should be placed within the same partition and perform a parallel write to all relevant partitions.
-- The `readMultiple` and `clear` operations will access all cluster partitions in a map-reduce fashion in case the query/template routing value is not specified.<br>
+- The `readMultiple` and `clear` operations will access all cluster partitions in a map-reduce fashion in case the query/template routing value is not specified.
-- The `execute` operation will route the `Task` to the relevant partition based on the routing value.<br>
+- The `execute` operation will route the `Task` to the relevant partition based on the routing value.
 - The `execute` operation will route the `DistributedTask` to all partitions if no routing value been specified or to a specific partitions in case a routing value been specified.